crkaide/PyBer_Analysis/README.md

 Following the initial presentation, the CEO requested a written report addressing data represented on a line graph of weekly fares by city type.

 Although the initial analysis was thorough, the presentation did not address any of the data from a longitudinal perspective, and recommendations were not therefore informed by trends.
-This follow-up addendum closes that gap
+This follow-up addendum closes that gap.

 ## Results